 The area around Åndalsnesis known to attract mountaineers and hikers from around the country.
 One of the top places to visit there is Romsdalseggen Ridge.
-Everyone says that Romsdalseggen hike is “a must-do”.
+Everyone says that the Romsdalseggen hike is “a must-do”, and one of the best hikes in Norway.
 I have visited Andalsnes before, but only now, I managed to do the famous Romsdalseggen Ridge hike.
 Solo.
 Was it worth it?
 Was it hard?
 Have a look!

 In this article, I share with you all the details of hiking Romsdalseggen Ridge in Norway.

 Romsdalseggen Ridge is located in the heart of Romsdalen Valley, and it’s famous from the 360 degrees view to the wild mountains of Norway.
 From the top, you can see the changing views of mountains like Romsdalshorn, Kongen, Dronninga, Vengetindene, and the tallest climbing wall in Europe – Trollveggen.
 You can also admire the narrow Romsdalsfjord, and the Norwegian sea.

 This post may contain affiliate links, which means that I may receive a small commission, at no cost to you, if you make a purchase through a link.
 More details here.

 Romsdalseggen Ridge Hike Norway – The Facts

 The details below are about the normal route of the Romsdalseggen Ridge Hike.
 The alternative route via Høgnosa is longer (12 km), but less exposed.